 What can and should you do about it?
 Obviously, the most effective strategy is to “go dark” after sundown.
 If that is impractical, which it will be for most people, then wearing blue-blocking glasses will help.
 Of course, skin also absorbs blue light, so covering up is also important.

 If you have to have some kind of lighting at night, then red is the preferred (non-blue) color.
 Candles will also do.

 Circadian living does not simply mean avoiding artificial lighting at night.
 More importantly, it also means exposure to sunshine – in your eyes AND on your skin – for a few minutes as soon after sunrise as possible.
 This is how you are adapted to coordinating appropriate levels of day/night hormones (e.g., melatonin, cortisol).

 It also means getting sunshine at the end of the day.
-It is the easiest way to get the right kind of lighting (i.e., near infrared) that structures the water layers around proteins that drive your brain (and everything else, for that matter).
-(See a brief explanation of what this means and why it is important here: Water: The Single Most Important Element for Your Health.)
+It is the easiest way to get the right kind of lighting (i.e., near infrared) for structuring the water layers around proteins that drive your brain (and everything else, for that matter).

 Human beings are simply not adapted to indoor living with artificial lights.